Kashyap-Nirmal/Practice_Modules/Java/Brick_Breaker(Applet)/README.md

 # Practice_Modules.Java.Brick_Breaker(Applet)
-Simple Java applet based game.Here the score,#hits,level are displayed.Additionaly size of the board also decrease as you clear levels.
+Simple Java applet based game.Here the score,levels,#hits are displayed.Additionaly size of the board also decrease as you clear levels.

 Welcoming Screen